ravipranjal/chefs-directory/README.md

 For IntelliJ:
 - File > Open > Select Project Directory
 - Once it opens, it will automatically build
-- After it compiles, just run the app
+- After compilation, just run the app
 - Open localhost:8080 to view your application
 ---------------------------------------------------------------------------------------
 - Open the Application